ashutoshmjain/gita/src/mathuraChap09.md

 Back in her tinsel town, the Fairy couldn't help share the experience with her friends - first hand account of forest fire was a big deal in her mind.
 Her intent though was to headline a new definition of "proposal" versus that of "charity".
 She probably wanted to rub her charitable friends in high places.
 Charity was a big component of the social score.

 Most her friends had their own tales to tell - about the crazy things humans do!
-Some of them downplayed her experience as naive because this was the first time she flirted with rules.
+Some of them downplayed her experience as naive because this was the first time she flirted with "the rules".
 Some others took a tangent.
 They indirectly meant she failed to save a life.
 Not only did they miss the point, they probably wanted her down the guilt trap once again.

-> Social conversations mostly route to the bottom where one either meets frustration or mockery.
+> Social conversations never go the way you wanted.
+They mostly route to the bottom where one either meets frustration or mockery.
 Damned if you did good and more if you did not!

 Only one of them pondered about `Matsya` - What happened to the poor girl?
 Who was her child ?
 And more importantly - did `Maharishi` ditch her after he got what he wanted - as expected of the powerful of the day - wizards or men.
 Even angels were a coin-toss when it came to relationships - less said better for the wizards!

----

 Luckily, that evening, at a social mixer, they got hold of our Angel.
 The conversation began at a rather skeptic note.
 How could someone conceive at a sprinkle of water?
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!
 Another story of a lion taking a lamb - they thought!

 Is there something more to be read between the lines ? - the Friend said out loud!

 Unaware that the story got leaked into "social circles", Angel was taken aback.
 For a second, he wanted to cover up.
-He was genuinely concerned - if the incident reached the regulators, his project might get shelved - for a period, if not for good.
+He was genuinely concerned - if the incident reached the regulators, his project might get shelved.
 But few martinis later, he too jumped in the discussion.
-For one the focus was not on the fire incident - it was on `Matsya and Parāśara`.
+For one the focus wasn't on the fire incident - it was on `Matsya and Parāśara`.
 And second he couldn't take an epic being distorted.
 Being a scientist, his disposition was based in logic rather than getting into  "lion over the lamb" arguments - those of morality or righteousness.

 What exactly is the birth ? - He asked both of them.
 And waited a bit for their response.